 Shark’s Cove, located just past Waimea Bay, is a bevy of marine life during the calmer summer months.
 A rocky entrance leads to a shallow water pool, which then extends to a much deeper (up to 20 feet) cove.
 Navigating through larger boulders, guests often see octopus, needlefish and plenty of sea urchin hanging out in these clear waters.
 Be wary of venturing too far outside the cove as north shore swells can be dangerous at any time of the year.

 Venturing down the west side of the island, you’ll find Makaha Beach Park, a suggestion only for the experienced snorkelers and strong swimmers due to stronger-than-average tides.
 If you are seeking groups of turtles, this is where you’ll want to head.
 Standing on the shoreline, look toward 11 o’clock for a floating surf buoy.
 A short, but deep, swim will lead to live cauliflower coral and large boulders where turtles are usually feasting on algae.
 You will be swimming back to shore against the current, so be sure to save a bit of energy and follow the channel back to the sand.

 Snorkeling Oahu – Ko’Olina Lagoons

 Also located on the west side of O’ahu are the man-made Ko’Olina lagoons.
 A fantastic spot for beginner swimmers or new snorkelers seeking practice, this luxury resort complex offers 4 protected lagoons filled with small local fish and plenty of crystal clear water for exploring.

+Have you traveled to Oahu?
 If you liked this post, you might enjoy: